fazarmitrais/atm-simulation-stage-4-backend/README.md

 # atm-simulation-stage-3

 This is the backend side of ATM simulation.
-The service can be accessed using REST API.
+The service can be accessed using Controller API.

 ## How to run the app
 Open terminal or command prompt, then go to the app root directory.